-Though of a different era and having different personalities, there were some similarities between Michael and Ayrton Senna.
-Interestingly, it has to do with their driving style.
+Though of different eras and having different personalities, there were some similarities between Michael and Ayrton Senna.
+Interestingly, it has to do with their driving styles.
 Read on.

 In 1998, Ferrari was a distant shadow of the all-conquering McLaren F1 car.
-Michael Schumacher in a Ferrari was the only who could keep up and win.
-Find out more.
+Michael Schumacher in a Ferrari was the only one who could keep up and win.

-Schumacher was a seven-time world champion while Senna was ruthless and unparalleled.
+Michael Schumacher was a seven-time world champion, while Ayrton Senna was ruthless and unparalleled.
 Both had a brief period of overlap on the F1 track.
 The rivalry could have been the next big thing if not for an unfortunate end.